In This Article

 - Central fireplace (moved to exterior walls in later eras)

 - Natural hardwood floors

 The History of Colonial-Style Homes

-For a brief period in American history, Colonial homes were built significantly less as the Queen Anne style became popular (with Victorian-influenced architecture that featured wrap-around front porches, ornamental colors, conical roof towers, and detailed, patterned trim).
+For a brief period in U.S. history, Colonial homes were built significantly less as the Queen Anne style became popular (with Victorian-influenced architecture that featured wrap-around front porches, ornamental colors, conical roof towers, and detailed, patterned trim).
 But the late 1800s brought the Colonial Revival: A resurgence in Colonial-style architecture that laid the foundation for modern Colonial homes being built today.

 If you were to purchase a newly-constructed Colonial home in America today, it's likely to be designed in the New Traditional style.
 With modern influences, these homes often feature open-concept layouts with large primary bedrooms, on-suite bathrooms, and roomy kitchen and living spaces.

 The Different Types of Colonial Homes

 Since this simple design is so adaptable, many different variations of standard Colonial homes exist in America.
 From the early colonists to today's modern architects, home builders have created new takes on the traditional style for generations.